 This product contains twenty different species of good bacteria.

-Since what bacteria your cat will benefit the most from depends on a lot of factors, this is really important.
+The specific bacteria your cat will benefit the most from depends on a lot of factors.
+So, this variety is really important.

 Furthermore, it also does not contain sugar or grain maltodextrins in large amounts like many probiotics for cats.